Moderna asking US, European regulators to OK its virus shots

 Multiple vaccine candidates must succeed for the world to stamp out the pandemic, which has been on the upswing in the U.S. and Europe.
 U.S. hospitals have been stretched to the limit as the nation has seen more than 160,000 new cases per day and more than 1,400 daily deaths.
 Since first emerging nearly a year ago in China, the virus has killed more than 1.4 million people worldwide.

 Moderna is just behind Pfizer and its German partner BioNTech in seeking to begin vaccinations in the U.S. in December.
-Across the Atlantic, British regulators also are assessing the Pfizer shot and another from AstraZeneca.
+British regulators also are assessing the Pfizer shot and another from AstraZeneca.

 Moderna created its shots with the U.S. National Institutes of Health and already had a hint they were working, but said it got the final needed results over the weekend that suggest the vaccine is more than 94% effective.